 General Description / Cultural Significance

-The Bermuda Easter Lily originally came from the Japanese Liukiu islands, and was first introduced into Bermuda in 1853.
-The lily has thrived throughout the islands and generates beautiful white fields.
+The Bermuda Easter Lily, Lilium longiflorum, originally came from the Japanese Liukiu islands, and was first introduced into Bermuda in 1853.
+The flower has thrived throughout the islands and generates beautiful white fields.
 Since 1877, the Easter Lily has been cultivated and typically blooms at Easter.
 The plant itself possesses large white trumpet-shaped flowers and has long been a symbol for purity and peace.

 Easter is a significant holiday for Bermudians.
 Traditionally, lilies are picked on Good Friday, a holiday when Bermudians fly multi-colored kites.
 The potent fragrance of lilies commingles with the annual making of hot cross buns and cod fish cakes.
 Lilies are placed prominently in the homes of the people and places of worship.
 Every Easter, the Government of Bermuda sends a bouquet of lilies to the Queen of England.
 The Bermuda Easter Lily is also exported worldwide, and desired in many perfume scents.